 The underlying accuracy and reliability of these copies, relative to the original manuscripts, is a function of three tests: How close to the time of the original writings can we date them?
 How many copies do we have?
 How consistent is the text from one copy to another?

 By these measures, the Bible is by far the most reliable text of the ancient writings, including the books central to the other major religions.

-The Book of Revelation states explicitly that it is the final written word from God, and no further elaboration would be forthcoming.
-Its prophetic fulfillment, which is currently in process, validates this pronouncement.
+The Book of Revelation explicitly states that it is the final written word from God, and no further elaboration would be forthcoming.
+Its prophetic fulfillments, which are currently in process, validate this pronouncement.

 Other critics contend the Bible is full of contradictions.
 There are none.
-Some purported contradictions take verses out of context.
-Others reflect doctrinal misunderstandings, or incorrect assumptions, about historical context.
+Some purported inconsistencies take verses out of context.
+Others reflect doctrinal misunderstandings or incorrect assumptions about historical context.